 The PWFA was enacted to ensure that workplaces provide reasonable accommodations for pregnant workers so they do not have to choose between their jobs and their health.
-The law seeks to protect pregnant employees from workplace discrimination and requires employers to make appropriate accommodations similar to those made for employees with disabilities under the Americans with Disabilities Act (ADA).
+The law seeks to protect pregnant employees from workplace discrimination.
+It requires employers to make appropriate accommodations similar to those made for employees with disabilities under the Americans with Disabilities Act (ADA).

-After the PWFA was enacted, the Equal Employment Opportunity Commission (EEOC) developed policies to implement it, finalized on April 15, 2024.
+After the PWFA was enacted, the Equal Employment Opportunity Commission (EEOC) developed a regulation to implement it, which was finalized on April 15, 2024.

-Ten days later, extremists began challenging the rule and the inclusion of abortion as a pregnancy-related medical condition requiring accommodation, aiming to restrict reproductive healthcare access post-Roe v.
+Ten days later, extremists began challenging the regulation and the inclusion of abortion as a pregnancy-related medical condition requiring accommodation, aiming to restrict reproductive healthcare access post-Roe v.
 Wade.

-Democracy Forward has represented the Small Business Majority, Main Street Alliance, and American Sustainable Business Council in three different cases challenging the implementation of the PWFA brought by:
+Democracy Forward has represented the Small Business Majority, Main Street Alliance, and American Sustainable Business Council in different cases challenging the implementation of the PWFA regulation brought by:

 1. Seventeen states led by Tennessee and Alabama,